omelikechi/ctef/README.md

 ![example](https://user-images.githubusercontent.com/85212572/233739931-876fc8b3-467f-4499-815e-ad9f713f2c6d.png)

 ## Clustering
-ctef_clustering.py in the clustering folder implements our ellipsoid clustering algorithm.
+ctef_clustering.py in the ctef folder implements our ellipsoid clustering algorithm.
 This algorithm is tested against other clustering algorithms on two toy examples in the compare.py file.
 Here is its output.

 ![compare](https://user-images.githubusercontent.com/85212572/233740865-d516c1d9-9d43-4234-8a47-d33a4f67f052.png)